T800G/RegJump/README.md

 a) Use from command line:
 >RegJump  HKCR\Software\Microsoft\Windows\CurrentVersion

-b) Copy text to clipboard and run RegJump directly.
+b) Copy key name to clipboard and run RegJump directly.